 - A. The Group has elected to classify equity investments that are considered to be strategic investments as financial assets at fair value through other comprehensive income.
-The fair value of such investments amounted to \$30,550 as at December 31, 2019. - B. There was no amount recognised in profit or loss and other comprehensive income in relation to the financial assets at fair value through other comprehensive income for the years ended December 31, 2019 and 2018. - C. The Group has no financial assets at fair value through other comprehensive income pledged to others as collateral.
+The fair value of such investments amounted to \$57,016 and \$30,550, respectively, as at December 31, 2020 and 2019. - B. Amounts that the Group recognised in other comprehensive income for the years ended December 31, 2020 and 2019 in relation to the financial assets at fair value through other comprehensive income were (\$3,259) and \$0, respectively. - C. The Group has no financial assets at fair value through other comprehensive income pledged to others as collateral.